 You have to create the risk strategy for your next project, and your deliverable should be a ‘heat map’ of risks plotted on the ‘impact’ and ‘probability’ aspects.
-The problem is twofold: first you’ll have to come up with the complete inventory of all possible risks (this work is to be repeated of course, as you’ll never be sure you have all relevant risks on your list – there is no natural ‘stop criterion’ to tell you that you’ve covered all possible or relevant risks.
+The problem is twofold: first you’ll have to come up with the complete inventory of all possible risks; and next you’ll have to assess them.
+It’s a impossible task because you’ll never be sure you have all relevant risks on your list – there is no natural ‘stop criterion’ to tell you that you’ve covered all possible or relevant risks.

 How not to solve it